 Per the Associated Press, Ethos’ $1.1 billion takeover attempt has nonprofits concerned that it will jack up the roughly $10 flat annual rate to maintain their .org domains, because sucking up fat fees appears to be the only reason Ethos would be interested in the first place.
 To mollify critics, the private equity guys are proposing a deal.
 First, Ethos would cap price increases at 10 percent per year for the first eight years.
-(To be clear, that means they could raise prices by roughly 214 percent in less than a decade and however high they want afterwards; as Ars Technica noted, the price has only gone up from $6 at the end of $9.93 as of Friday, an average of less than five percent per year.)
+(To be clear, that means they could raise prices by roughly 214 percent in less than a decade and however high they want afterwards; as Ars Technica noted, the price has only gone up from $6 at the end of 2006 to $9.93 as of Friday, an average of less than five percent per year.)
 Ethos would also allow a stewardship council to “veto proposed modifications to registry policies on censorship, freedom of expression and use of dot-org registration and user data,” the AP writes.
 That’s all to say they’ll create a council which might do the same stuff that the prior owners did, maybe—though it’s worth noting the council won’t have any say over pricing.

 Finally, Ethos promises it will create a $10 million fund to “provide support for initiatives” that benefit .org registrants, which is to say that they will return a portion of the looting under terms they will be able to set.
 All of these promises would be legally binding under a deal with the Internet Corporation for Assigned Names and Numbers (ICANN), which administers internet protocol and the root DNS system.
 ICANN can still stop the deal, but Ethos said the organization has extended its review deadline until March 20, according to the AP.